mlanza/proposal-command-syntax/README.md

-# Command Syntax for JavaScript
+# Proposal: Command Syntax for JavaScript
 * Unofficial, Incubation — not even T39 **Stage 0**

 ## What